ON THIS PAGE: You will learn about the different types of treatments doctors use for people with prostate cancer. Use the menu to see other pages.

 Combined androgen blockade.
 Sometimes androgen receptor inhibitors are combined with bilateral orchiectomy or LHRH agonist treatment to maximize the blockade of male hormones or to prevent the flare associated with treatment with LHRH agonists (see above).

-Intermittent hormonal therapy.
-Traditionally, hormonal therapy was given for the patient’s lifetime.
-During the past 2 decades, researchers have studied the use of intermittent hormonal therapy, which is when therapy is given for specific times (most commonly 6 months) and then stopped temporarily to allow for testosterone levels to recover.
-For these patients, hormonal therapy is restarted when the PSA begins to rise again.
+Intermittent ADT.
+Traditionally, ADT was given for the patient’s lifetime.
+During the past 2 decades, researchers have studied the use of intermittent ADT, which is when therapy is given for specific times (most commonly 6 months) and then stopped temporarily to allow for testosterone levels to recover.
+For these patients, ADT is restarted when the PSA begins to rise again.
 When to restart therapy (that is, at which PSA levels) is still a topic of debate.
-Using hormonal therapy in this way may lower the side effects related to the lack of testosterone and improve a person’s quality of life.
+Using ADT in this way may lower the side effects related to the lack of testosterone and improve a person’s quality of life.
 ASCO recommends this approach only for people with high-risk PSA recurrence (see below) and with no evidence of metastatic disease after radical prostatectomy and/or radiation therapy.
-However, intermittent hormonal therapy has not been studied with chemotherapy or newer hormonal treatments, such as abiraterone or enzalutamide, so ASCO cannot recommend intermittent hormonal therapy with them.
+However, intermittent ADT has not been studied with chemotherapy or newer hormonal treatments, such as abiraterone or enzalutamide, so ASCO cannot recommend intermittent ADT with them.

 Side effects of hormonal therapy